datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 You have hopefully noticed a pattern, some more abstract exceptions aside, in R a function has three key properties:
-- functions have a name (e.g. `dir`, `getwd`)
+- functions have a name (e.g. `dir`, `getwd`); note that these are case sensitive!
 - following the name, functions have a pair of `()`
-- Inside the parentheses, a function may take 0 or more arguments ...
+- Inside the parentheses, a function may take 0 or more arguments

 An argument may be a specific input for your function and/or may modify the function's behavior.
 For example the function `round()` will round a number